serpwings/pyrobotstxt/docs/index.md

 - Parsing a **robots.txt** File [in progress]
 - Analyzing **robots.txt** File [in progress]

-## How to Use PyRobotsTxt?
+## How to Use pyrobotstxt?

 You can follow our [basic user tutorial](tutorial.md) on how to use this library.

-If you are a developer or want to test latest version of PyRobotstxt, you might find information on our [developers](developers.md) section useful.
+If you are a developer or want to test latest version of pyrobotstxt, you might find information on our [developers](developers.md) section useful.

 ## About Us